zlago/zlago/README.md

 folder full of older pfps i had and choose something, so consider putting a watermark on your creation

-currently my avatar on most things is drawn by delgo#5934
+currently my avatar on most things is drawn by Delivery Cat#5934

 ### closing thoughts